 Ryūen didn't reply to anyone in particular but stopped and kept his distance.
 "The only ones left are Kitō and Yamamura," she said.

+The only ones left are Kito and Yamamura, sr

 "If it's those two, they're already here."